 - Vandalism and riots: If anyone intentionally damages your septic system as an act of vandalism or it gets damaged during civil unrest, it may be covered by your policy, depending on the circumstances.

-- Hail, windstorms and lightning: Septic tank damage resulting from any of these storm types is likely to be covered.
+- Hail, windstorms and lightning: Septic tank damage resulting from any of these severe weather types is likely to be covered.

 - Explosions: Most homeowners insurance policies cover damage resulting from explosions.
-If this affects your septic tank or pipes, your insurance would kick in to cover the cost of repairs.
+If this affects your septic tank or pipes, your insurance will usually kick in to cover the cost of repairs.

-What damage to your septic tank is not generally covered by home insurance?
+When are septic tanks not covered by home insurance?